aakashverma1124/Roadmap-To-React/README.md

 Adding one directory to the src folder named as components, we'll keep all the components in this file only.

 Now create a js file which will be Greet.js and our first functional component also.

+The simplest way to define a component is to write a JavaScript function.
+A valid React component because it accepts a single “props” (which stands for properties) object argument with data and returns a React element.
+We call such components “function components” because they are literally JavaScript functions.